 As marketers, we’re often hearing about the benefits of content marketing.
-How building an effective content strategy can help us generate clients, bring in new site visitors, build our businesses.
+How building an effective content strategy can help us generate clients, bring in new site visitors, and build our businesses.

-But all this talk of content marketing has left some of us wondering, “what the heck is a content marketing strategy?
+But all this talk of content marketing has left some of us wondering, “What the heck is a content marketing strategy?
 And how can I build one for my business?”

 What is a content marketing strategy?

 Content marketing is the creation and distribution of valuable and actionable content.
 This includes everything from your email marketing to blogs, videos, and of course, your social media posts.